 Theory of Electrical Potential

-What is Capacitor?
+What is Capacitor and Capacitance?

-What is Inductor?
+What is Electric Current?

 Definition of Electric Current